stevengregory/street-fighter-demo/README.md

 ![](http://i.imgur.com/titqNDJ.png)

-A Street Fighter III demo featuring the British boxer <a href="https://en.wikipedia.org/wiki/Dudley_(Street_Fighter)" target="_blank">Dudley</a>.
+A Street Fighter III demo featuring the British boxer [Dudley](https://en.wikipedia.org/wiki/Dudley_(Street_Fighter)).
 The demo was crafted using: JavaScript, jQuery, Sass and webpack.
 Travis CI handles the continuous integration with ESLint.

 ## Running the Application